 It seems that teamwork does not always make the dream work.
 Although 81% of employees regularly work in a team, nearly half feel that working in a team can be difficult due to massive differences in working style.
-This can ultimately hamper one’s ability to be efficient.

 6. Engaged employees are more productive, resulting in a 21% increase in profits.

 Statistics show that happiness and productivity at work are heavily correlated, and this should come as no surprise.
 Happy and engaged employees are productive employees, and productive employees equal a massive increase in profitability.

 7. 89% of employees believe that gamification can increase workplace productivity.